Blog

 Step 4 — Care Delivery and Ongoing Coordination

 Once authorized, visits begin on the schedule outlined in the care plan.
 The clinical team coordinates with the treating physician, physical or occupational therapists, and the network case manager throughout the episode of care.
-Families in areas like Briar Meadow and Rendon can expect consistent scheduling and a dedicated point of contact for any questions about coverage or clinical progress.
+Families in areas like Briar Meadow and Rendon can expect consistent scheduling and a dedicated point of contact for questions about coverage or clinical progress.

 Skilled Nursing Visits